The case aide assists program clients with basic needs in the day-time Support Center and provides support to the program’s case management staff.

 - Assist in on-the-job training and supervision of Support Center volunteers

 - Offsite and community travel may be required for training, outreach, and/or research

-- Assist clients for signing up for SNAP (food stamp) benefits through IDHS on-line system.
+- Assist clients for signing of for SNAP (food stamp) benefits through IDHS on-line system.

 - Assist eligible clients in obtaining general assistance benefits through respective townships (as demonstrated through their last permanent residency, or documented shelter night in Oak Park shelters for OP GA assistance).

-- Assist eligible case management staff as needed to assist clients in applying for and obtaining entitlements including but not limited to Medicaid (see Nurse Case Mgr), Social Security (SSI and SSDI), Unemployment and Veterans benefits.
+- Assist eligible case management staff as needed to assist clients in applying for and obtaining entitlements including but not limited to Medicaid (see Community Nurse), Social Security (SSI and SSDI), Unemployment and Veterans benefits.